Felixburton7/DNA-Fountain-Digital-Data-Storage-in-DNA/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to contribute to this project by opening issues and submitting pull requests, or send me a message!
+Feel free to contribute to this project by opening issues and submitting pull requests, or send me a message at felixburton2002@gmail.com